thoughtspot/thoughtspot.github.io/_admin/ts-cloud/consumption-pricing.md

 ---
 title: [Consumption-based pricing]
-last_updated: 1/26/2021
+last_updated: 11/05/2021
 summary: ThoughtSpot’s consumption-based licensing model lets you license ThoughtSpot based on usage of the ThoughtSpot product.
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

 ThoughtSpot’s consumption-based licensing model lets you license ThoughtSpot based on your users' usage of the ThoughtSpot product.
 When you purchase a consumption-based ThoughtSpot license, ThoughtSpot bills you based on [credits](#credits).
 The ThoughtSpot consumption licensing model is available for both ThoughtSpot Cloud and for Connections software deployment on your cloud platform.

 To learn about each of ThoughtSpot's pricing options, refer to [ThoughtSpot pricing](https://www.thoughtspot.com/pricing){: target="_blank"}.
 ThoughtSpot offers consumption- and capacity-based pricing.
 Each cluster must have a discrete pricing model.
 You cannot license one cluster as both consumption and capacity, but you can have multiple clusters with each using a different pricing model.

 {: id="credits"}
 ## Credits
 You purchase and consume credits with the consumption model.
 A credit is a unit of measure.
 When members of your organization utilize ThoughtSpot, we measure [usage minutes](#usage-minutes), which consume available credits.
-Examples of user activity that consume credits include a user performing a search in ThoughtSpot, viewing or editing Pinboards or answers, creating and editing worksheets, making any administrative changes, or changing setup configuration.
+Examples of user activity that consume credits include a user performing a search in ThoughtSpot, viewing or editing Liveboards or answers, creating and editing worksheets, making any administrative changes, or changing setup configuration.
 Each user who actively uses ThoughtSpot consumes credits, even if they are using the product at the same time.
 Each usage minute is equivalent to consuming one (1) credit.
 ThoughtSpot refers to this as **credit consumption rate** or **credit burn rate**.

 {: id="usage-minutes"}
 ## Usage minutes